MohammadMaftoun/Breast-Cancer-Prediction-using-SMOTE-kfold-Cross-Validation-SVM-Optimized-by-Metaheuristic-Algorithm/README.md

-# 🩺Breast Cancer Prediction by Optimization of support vector machine through the use of metaheuristic algorithm
+# 🩺Breast Cancer Prediction by Optimal SVM model
 ![BC](https://cancer-data.ecrc.ed.ac.uk/wp-content/uploads/2020/06/icon-imagery.png)

 This project is aimed at creating a predictive model for breast cancer diagnosis using the sklearn breast cancer dataset.
 The dataset is balanced using Synthetic Minority Over-sampling Technique (SMOTE), and the model's performance is cross-validated using k-fold cross-validation.
 The Support Vector Machine (SVM) model is optimized using a Metaheuristic Algorithm and compared to a genetic algorithm using the TPOT library.